Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Empirical Study

 \subsubsection{Optimal Portfolios}

 We report the performance of the optimal portfolios in various forms.
+Due to a large number of risk measures, we sometimes only present representative ones in graphs for better visualization.
+The other optimal portfolios have similar results.

-\paragraph{Ratio Measurement} We use performance ratios, i.e. the mean return of realized path divided by a risk measure of realized path, to measure performance of the optimal portfolios.
-The result is reported in Table \ref{performancetable}.
-The row names denote the risk measures in the portfolio optimization.
+\paragraph{Performance Measures} In Table \ref{performancetable}, we measure the performance of the optimal portfolios by various performance ratios.
+The row names are the risk measures used in portfolio optimization.
 The columns are the performance measures.
-For example, 10-day 0.5-CVaR portfolio is optimized every 10 days to maximize the ratio of expected return to 10-day 0.5-CVaR, i.e. 0.5-CVaR of the return at day 10, the performance is measured with the ratio of mean return to risk of the whole realized path.
-Note that 0-CDaR is essentially average drawdown while 1-CDaR is maximum drawdown.
-The risk measure of standard deviation is the sutdied in the classical Markowitz model, of which the optimziation is also called MV optimization.
+For example, the 0.3-CDaR portfolio is optimized every $10$ days to maximize the ratio of expected cumulative return over 0.3-CDaR.
+Note that 0-CDaR is the average drawdown while 1-CDaR is the maximum drawdown.
+The risk measure standard deviation is studied in the classical Markowitz model, of which the optimization is also called MV optimization.

-The outperformance of our model and the two tail risk measures in terms of the ratios is apparent.
-The performance measures are consistent in the sense that a portfolio outperforming in one measure also outperforms in other measures as well in most cases.
-We find that 2 tail risk measures lead to similar performance.
-The confidence level only has a slight impact.
-Both CVaR and CDaR optimal portfolios slightly but consistently outperform MV optimal portfolio.
+We can observe that the optimal portfolios of CDaR and CVaR measures have very close performance regardless of performance measures.
+The confidence level has a marginal impact on the ratios.
+Considering all the ratios, 0.3-CDaR portfolio and 0.5-CVaR portfolio are the best among the ten portfolios.
+0.3-CDaR portfolio outperforms the others in all return-CVaR ratios, while 0.5-CVaR portfolio outperforms the others in return-CDaR ratios, slightly but consistently.
+All of the optimal portfolios of CDaR and CVaR measures consistently outperform the MV optimal portfolio, which significantly outperforms the DJIA and the equally weighted portfolio.